โ™ฟSpecial Education

 Multiple Disabilities

-• Two or more co-occurring disabilities (such as intellectual disability with orthopedic impairment) that together cause severe educational needs
+• Two or more co-occurring disabilities (such as intellectual disability with orthopedic impairment) that together cause educational needs too severe to be accommodated in a program designed for just one of the impairments

-• Excludes deaf-blindness—that combination has its own category due to unique communication needs
+• Excludes deaf-blindness, which has its own category due to its unique impact on communication

-• Highly individualized programming required, as the interaction of disabilities creates complex learning profiles
+• Highly individualized programming is required, as the interaction between disabilities creates complex learning profiles that differ from what you'd expect from either disability alone

-Compare: Multiple Disabilities vs. Deaf-Blindness—both involve more than one impairment, but deaf-blindness is specifically the combination of hearing and vision loss and is categorized separately due to its unique impact on communication and learning.
-All other combinations fall under Multiple Disabilities.
+Compare: Multiple Disabilities vs. Deaf-Blindness: both involve more than one impairment, but deaf-blindness is specifically the combination of hearing and vision loss and is categorized separately because of its unique impact on communication and learning.
+All other combinations of two or more disabilities fall under Multiple Disabilities.

 Quick Reference Table